rcmstark/cocoatouch-for-android/README.md

 File: tutorialcontroller.xml

-Android Studio creates it in the folder res->laytout.
-You can edit your canvas and work with pure XML (I miss you XCODE interfacebuilder...)
+Create it in the folder res->layout.
+You can edit your canvas and work with pure XML.
+Yeah you will need to learn how to handle pure XML for Android.
+(I miss you XCODE interfacebuilder...).

 File: MainStoryboard.java
 ```sh